lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 ![](./img/universal-profile-ownership.jpeg)

-With this design pattern, the contract can be designed with _functionalities that can only be performed by the owner_.
+With the **Ownable** design pattern, the contract can be designed with _functionalities that can only be performed by the owner_.
 This gives the contract owner more control and privileges.

-In the context of Universal Profiles, _reading data from the contract storage can be done by anyone_.
-But only the owner can:
+In the context of Universal Profile, _reading data from the contract storage can be done by anyone_.
+But **only the owner can**:

 - `setData` = add, edit or remove data from the ERC725Y storage.
 - `execute` = calling other contracts, doing LYX transfers, create other contracts (see ERC725X executor)